Famous Movie Scene Locations As Seen Through Google Street View

 The Paris Theatre where Woody Allen filmed a scene from 'Annie Hall' is located at West 58th Street.

-The haunted house from 'The Amityville Horror' is supposedly based on this home in Long Island, N.Y.
+The haunted house from 'The Amityville Horror' is supposedly based on this home in Long Island, New York.
 Here's what it looks like today.
 As you can see, the house in the movie looks slightly larger than the building in real life.

-The house that served as the setting for Ralphie Parker's house in 'A Christmas Story' is based in Cleveland, Ohio, even though the story was set in Indiana.
-There's a museum with props from the film located right across the street.

-Starring Jim Carrey, 'The Truman Show' is about a man named Truman Burbank who has no idea his entire life is a gigantic reality TV show.
-The movie was released in 1998 and was inspired by two specific episodes of 'The Twilight Zone.'

 Business Insider Emails & Alerts